Key takeaways

 Consider the following scenario.

 In this case, David’s capital gain should be $5,000.
 However, Exchange B doesn’t know David’s original cost basis.
-If David hasn’t kept accurate records on his original purchase, the entire $15,000 of proceeds ccould be considered a capital gain.
+If David hasn’t kept accurate records on his original purchase, the entire $15,000 of proceeds could be considered a capital gain.

 To avoid situations like these, it’s important to keep careful records of your cryptocurrency transactions — including the date and time you received and disposed of them as well as the price of your crypto at receipt and disposal.